Isn’t it true what they say – what’s old is new again?

 The mid-century modern home has its origins in the early-century work of Frank Lloyd Wright and other architects pushing the envelope of modern design.
 Beginning in the ‘30s and ‘40s, what we refer to as mid-century modern style flourished under such architects as Walter Gropius, Philip Johnson, Richard Neutra, and later A. Quincy Jones, Cliff May, Robert Anshen, Steve Allen, and others.

-Developers – especially Joseph Eichler – saw this need to build homes for growing families as the baby boomers were coming into the world and came up with the solution building simple, yet sleek, mid-century modern homes.
-In fact, in the minds of some, the American mid-century home is synonymous with Eichler and are call Eichler homes.
+Developers – especially Joseph Eichler – saw this need to build homes for growing families as the baby boomers were coming into the world and came up with the solution of building simple, yet sleek, mid-century modern homes.
+In fact, in the minds of some, the American mid-century home is synonymous with Eichler and is called an Eichler home.
 These homes boasted large rooms, open space, modern building materials like steel and metal, and a general aesthetic that at the time seemed futuristic and incredibly modern.

 Embracing the ideas that Eichler brought to home building and that designers before him brought to the world of architecture, this 2-bedroom, 2-bath home includes a "den away" concept that helps to mitigate the "exposure" some families feel in open-floor-plan homes (Plan #202-1011).